shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-microsoft-deals.md

 ---
-title: Microsoft Invest - Buying Microsoft Deals
+title: Microsoft Invest - Buy Microsoft Deals
-description: Learn how to buy Microsoft deals using Package Marketplace.
-You can buy deals from the Microsoft Advertising Exchange and Microsoft’s Australia and New Zealand inventory.
+description: Learn how to use Package Marketplace to buy Microsoft deals from both the Microsoft Advertising Exchange and Microsoft's Australia and New Zealand inventory.
 ---

-# Buy Microsoft deals in Microsoft Invest
+# Microsoft Invest - Buy Microsoft deals

 You can buy deals from the Microsoft Advertising Exchange and Microsoft’s Australia and New Zealand inventory using our Package Marketplace.